cloudmobi/AndroidSDK/AndroidSDK_Integration_Guide.md

 ```

-When you successfully integrated the New Dynamic Interstitial Ad, you will see the ads are like this
+When you successfully integrated the Interstitial Ad, you will see the ads are like this

 ![image](https://user-images.githubusercontent.com/20314643/41895879-b4536200-7955-11e8-9847-587f175c4a54.png)
 ![image](https://user-images.githubusercontent.com/20314643/41895941-e0c6ad1a-7955-11e8-9393-ed91e4a4906f.png)